 Use the Autorefresh setting to set how often the dashboard is refreshed.
 Setting it to the lowest time of 15 seconds gives you a live view into your intents.

-Use the search bar to the data shown in the charts and graphs.
+Use the search bar above the data shown in the charts and graphs.
 You can search for keywords in messages or for metadata like conversation IDs.
 When searching, you can use special operators like AND, OR, and AND NOT.

 Example: "This message" AND "that intent" AND NOT "some other text"